 1. Be original with your title tags

-On-page optimisation is essentially all the SEO work you do within your pages in order to improve rankings.
+On-page optimisation is essential for all the SEO work you do on your pages in order to improve rankings.

 Example of an SEO optimized header